Justin Marks (baseball): Kansas City Royals

-Second stint with the Athletics
+Oakland Athletics (second stint)

-On June 6, 2014, Marks was traded to the Oakland Athletics for cash considerations and sent to the Sacramento River Cats.
+On June 6, 2014, Marks was traded to the Oakland Athletics in exchange for cash considerations and was sent to the Triple–A Sacramento River Cats.
+He made 4 scoreless appearances for Sacramento, logging 2 strikeouts in 3 2/3 innings pitched.

 Texas Rangers

-On June 20, 2014, Marks was claimed off waivers by the Texas Rangers after being outrighted off the A's 40 man roster.
-He was released on July 25.
+On June 20, 2014, Marks was claimed off waivers by the Texas Rangers after being outrighted off the A's 40–man roster.
+In 5 games for the Triple–A Round Rock Express, he logged a 5.06 ERA with 8 strikeouts across 5 1/3 innings pitched.
+Marks was released by the Rangers organization on July 25.

 Arizona Diamondbacks

-In November 2014, Marks signed a minor league deal with the Arizona Diamondbacks.
+On November 13, 2014, Marks signed a minor league contract with the Arizona Diamondbacks organization.
+He spent the 2015 campaign with the Triple–A Reno Aces, compiling a 5–9 record and 5.63 ERA with 84 strikeouts over 108 2/3 innings pitched.

 Tampa Bay Rays

 The Tampa Bay Rays signed Marks to a minor league contract on January 19, 2016.
-He pitched for the Durham Bulls of the Class AAA International Leaguein which he also pitched a no-hitter for, and pitched nine innings for the Rays.
-During the 2016 offseason, Marks signed a new minor league contract with the Rays.
+On July 16, while with the Durham Bulls of the Triple–A International League, Marks pitched the first complete–game no-hitter in Bulls history.
+In 25 games (23 starts) for Durham, he compiled a 7–11 record and 3.86 ERA with 127 strikeouts across 140 innings pitched.
+On September 5, the Rays selected Marks' contract, adding him to their active roster.
+He made four appearances for the Rays, recording a 1.00 ERA with six strikeouts over nine innings pitched.
+Marks was removed from the 40–man roster and sent outright to Durham on October 11.
+He elected free agency following the season on November 7.

+On December 22, 2016, Marks re–signed with the Rays organization on a new minor league contract.

 Los Angeles Dodgers

 On May 9, 2017, Marks was claimed off waivers by the Los Angeles Dodgers.
 He was designated for assignment on June 8.
 He accepted his outright assignment to the minors and pitched in 31 games (6 starts) for the Triple-A Oklahoma City Dodgers in 2017.
 He was 4–3 with a 5.25 ERA.
 He elected free agency on October 2, 2017.